Masterclass Series: Building UX For Enterprise7 min readReading Time: 5 minutes

 5) Build systems with escape hatches

 AS: By building systems with escape hatches.
-Too many systems are designed based on the assumption that the UX team has full context into every step of the user journey.
+Too many systems are designed on the assumption that the UX team has full context into every step of the user journey.
 Realistically, this is not possible.
-Instead, systems need to be designed based on the assumption that for at least 5% of the user journey, the engineers will have no insight into what action the user is trying to take and the goal they are trying to accomplish.
+Instead, teams must design systems based on the assumption that for at least 5% of the user journey, the engineers will have no insight into what action the user is trying to take.
+And the goal they are trying to accomplish.
 This is why it’s important to allow the end-users to override the system behavior through appropriate safeguards and audits.

 Here’s an example: Think of the break-glass call point for fire alarms.
-When they are activated, all doors get unlocked, alarms buzz, and normal security protocols are suspended.
+Upon activating the call point — doors are unlocked, alarms ring, and regular security protocols are suspended.
 Teams need to be able to translate these physical emergency call points into their workflows as well.

 What’s interesting is that this is the crucial difference between consumer & enterprise design systems.
 Enterprise users are usually a known group of users within the organization where there are other non-system mechanisms to deal with unexpected behavior.